-Many students write long sentences, thinking that they will get a higher band score.
+Many students write long sentences, especially in Writing Task 2, thinking that they will get a higher band score.
 BUT if you write a sentence that is difficult to understand, you will get a lower band score.
 Complex sentences should actually be easy to understand and should make your writing flow better.

 To get a high band score for IELTS grammar, you need to use a mixture of these sentence types in your writing.
 This will make your writing more varied and more interesting.